luisoliveiras/scriptable-events/README.md

 ##### On Unity 2019.3 and above:
 Open the package manager on _**Window > Package Manager**_ and select the **+** button and click on the **Add package from git URL...** option.
-- Add the ScriptableStates package from: https://github.com/luisoliveiras/scriptable-states.git
+- Add the ScriptableEvents package from: https://github.com/luisoliveiras/scriptable-events.git

 _\** You can also add it from disk if you want, just follow the steps from 2018.4 install guide._